CSYSI/GLCONet/README.md

 # GLCONet
 GLCONet: Learning Multisource Perception Representation for Camouflaged Object Detection

 Our work has been accepted for TNNLS.
-The code is currently being organized and will be continuously updated.
+The code has already been open sourced.

 If you are interested in our work, please do not hesitate to contact us at Sunyg@njust.edu.cn via email.